datonic/datadex/README.md

 You can get started by opening this repository with VSCode Remote Containers.

 Once inside, you can start playing around with things like `dbt run`!

+You can also run this in your browser thanks to GitHub Codespaces.